 - WhatsApp - Free instant messaging and telephone calls on mobile phones, without using voice minutes or texts.

 - Instagram - A place to share photographs.
-Share pictures of what you care about with your followers whether they're friends, family or people with similar interests.
+Share pictures of what you care about with your followers, whether they're friends, family, or people with similar interests.

-Well-known puzzling brands include:
+Well-known jigsaw puzzle brands include:

 - Ravensburger - Ravensburger creates fun puzzles for the children, and serious, challenging puzzles for the adults.
 3D puzzles are also available from this brand.

 - Jan Van Haasteren - These puzzles are all about the fun, chaotic scenes that have been designed by Jan Van Haasteren.
 Little hidden features appear throughout the range.